forgotten-pillar/fp-notes/content/doctrine/end-time/_The Fitman - Our Ultimate Role.md

 > [!caution] Who hath ears to hear, let him hear
-> Mat 13:43 Then shall the righteous shine forth as the sun in the kingdom of their Father.
+> [Matthew 13:43](https://www.biblegateway.com/passage/?search=Matthew+13.43&version=KJV) Then shall the righteous shine forth as the sun in the kingdom of their Father.
 Who hath ears to hear, let him hear.

 ## Conclusion